lyft/goruntime/README.md

 ### Components

-The runtime system is composed of a Loader interface and a Snapshot interface.
+The runtime system is composed of a Loader interface, Runtime interface and a Snapshot interface.
 The Snapshot holds a version of the runtime data from disk, and is used to retrieve information from that data.
 The Loader loads the current snapshot, and gets file system updates when the runtime data gets updated.
+The Loader also uses the Refresher to watch the runtime directory and refreshes the snapshot when prompted.

 #### Refresher
 The Refresher [interface](https://github.com/lyft/goruntime/blob/master/loader/refresher_iface.go) is defined like this: